julien-arino/omni-course/SLIDES_MD/2022-10-OMNI-04-ETP-introduction.md

 Name comes from latin *vibro*, "to move rapidly to and fro, to shake, to agitate"

-Several species cause foodborne infections.
-Most common diseases:
+Several species cause foodborne infections:
 - cholera
 - vibriosis
 - also involved in wound infections